Preconditioning for time-harmonic Maxwell's equations using the Laguerre transform: Introduction

 \section{Introduction}

 Solving Maxwell's equations is one of the major problems of mathematical modeling.
 Of particular interest is calculating harmonic electromagnetic fields in geometrically complex domains.
 In this case, as a rule, the vector finite element method with basis functions from the Nedelec functional space is used~\cite{Nedelec1980,Nedelec1986}.
 The thus obtained discrete problem gives a physically correct approximation of Maxwell's equations providing, in a natural way, the discontinuity of normal components and the continuity of tangential components of the electromagnetic field without adding fictitious resonance frequencies to the spectrum.
+We assume a time dependence of the form $e^{\ii \omega t}$.

 Let $\Omega \subset \mathbb{R}^d,\ d=2 \text{ or }3$ be a bounded Lipschitz domain with two disjoint connected boundaries~$\Gamma$ and $S$ with outward unit normal $\mathbf{n}$.
 By solving the time-harmonic Maxwell equations under perfect conducting boundary conditions on $S$ and impedance conditions~on~$\Gamma$: